Purple-Code-sh/Carrousel-Component-React_and_Talwindcss/README.md

 * When you go to use it (into another file, *import*) put it in a **div** and give a ***height and width*** to that div.
 This is important because the component has characteristics to adjust its size to its father size.

 ## How to use:
-Just copy and paste the code in your project
+Just copy and paste the code in a new file on your project